 Alex Kale is an Assistant Professor in Computer Science and the Data Science Institute at the University of Chicago.
-Previously, he earned his PhD at the University of Washington where he worked with Jessica Hullman.
-Alex leads the Data Cognition Lab (website to come), focused on creating data visualization and analysis software that explicitly represents the user’s cognitive processes.
+He earned his PhD in Information Science at the University of Washington in 2022.

 Before coming to University of Chicago, Alex held a visiting research position at Northwestern University from 2020 through 2022.
 He earned a Master’s of Science in Information Science from the University of Washington in 2020 and a Bachelor’s of Science in Psychology, with minors in Music and Philosophy, also from the University of Washington in 2015.